 The Theatre Scholarship candidates will:

-Please submit a link to a self-taped audition consisting of two contrasting monologues from published plays OR one monologue and 16-32 bars of a song.
+Please prepare two contrasting monologues from published plays OR one monologue and 16-32 bars of a song.
 Your total audition should not exceed four minutes.

 Tips on self-taping: Choose a neutral, uncluttered background with even lighting.
 Do not position yourself in front of a window or other backlight source.
 Frame yourself from the shoulders up in landscape (horizontal) mode.
 Begin your audition by speaking your name and telling us which pieces you'll be performing (play title, character).
 Theatre faculty may contact you to schedule a follow up Zoom interview.